grebtsew/Realtime-Screen-Object-Detection/README.md

 # About
-RSOD (Realtime Screen Object Detection) is a program I created to visualize realtime object detetions on screen capture.
+RSOD (Realtime Screen Object Detection) is a program I created to visualize realtime object detections on screen capture.
 To capture pc screen I use the `mss` library.
 Detections are visualized through `PyQt5` as overlays.
 Feel free to try it out and change setting variables in the `main.py` file.
 Possible usages for this program can be to track and discover objects on screen to assist users or perhaps to enhanced